Mohale-Malebana/OIBSIP/README.md

 - 🧠 Research security concepts and translate them into practical knowledge
 - 📚 Develop SOC Analyst and Blue Team fundamentals

-> **Note:** All security testing documented in this repository is performed in controlled lab environments and is intended for educational purposes.
+> **Note:** All testing in this repository are performed in a sandbox environment and is intended for educational purposes.

 ---